 for your other lens, close the case and leave your lenses to soak overnight.

-Cleaning Your Lens Case
+Cleaning Your Contact Lens Case

-Rinse it with fresh contact lens solution.
+Rinse your case with fresh contact lens solution.
 Never use tap water for this step.